Griffith Ally Network

 Griffith Ally Reference Guide

-To support your role as an LGBTIQ+ Ally we have developed a Griffith Ally reference guide.
-This includes information on strategic commitments, inclusive language and practical ways you can support LGBTIQ+ staff and students.
+To support your role as an LGBTIQ+ Ally we have developed Griffith Ally reference guides.
+These include information on strategic commitments, inclusive language and practical ways you can support LGBTIQ+ staff and students.

 Find a Griffith Ally